The POLICY focus area of the Toolbox describes the practical steps to develop or strengthen policies on antibiotic

 - National action plans gives an overview of the importance of coordinated national action and some potential challenges in the process.

-- Develop and implement a plan provides a step-wise guide for planning, implementing and evaluating a national action plan on antibiotic resistance.
+- Develop a national action plan provides a step-wise guide for planning, implementing and evaluating a national action plan on antibiotic resistance.

-- Elements of a plan presents possible components to include in an action plan framework, and resources/tools to help implement these components.
+- Implement a plan presents possible components to include in an action plan framework, and resources/tools to help implement these components.

 - Inspirational examples describes policy initiatives related to antibiotic resistance.

 The guiding narrative text is accompanied by “Selected resources” that may be used directly or adapted to your particular setting.
 Browse through then pick and choose what material is most helpful for you!